Boyne Valley

 Be Sherlock Holmes For A Day!

-Looking for a fun and unique outdoor adventure?
+Looking for a fun, unique, and great value outdoor adventure?
 Whether you’re planning a day out with friends, family, or even a date, Whodunit Hunt trails offer the perfect mix of mystery, exploration, and excitement.

 Love playing Cluedo ®?
 Ever imagined yourself as Sherlock Holmes or Miss Marple?
 Or just like doing fun activities outdoors?
 If so, we think you’ll love solving our outdoor murder mysteries!